What can I do if I can't negotiate with the mortgage company?

 Answer:

-Try sending the mortgage company a certified copy of the deed and a certified copy of the death certificate of the deceased joint owner.
+To address this issue, consider sending the mortgage company a certified copy of the quitclaim deed and a certified copy of the deceased joint owner's death certificate.
+This may help establish your ownership interest and facilitate communication with the mortgage company.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.